MicrosoftDocs/security/security-docs/zero-trust/zero-trust-partner-kit.md

 # Zero Trust partner kit resources

-These top-requested resources are available for you to use with your own organization or with your customers.
-They are co-branded with the Contoso logo with the intention that you replace this logo with your own.
+Helping our partners and customers design, architect, and deploy security solutions is important.
+These top-requested Zero Trust resources are available for you to use with your own organization or with your customers.
+They are co-branded with the Contoso logo with the intention that you replace this logo with your own logo.

 ## Co-branded progress tracking resources